Bosnian Crisis: Buchlau bargain

 Aehrenthal had expected wide European approval and instead he faced a hostile volcanic eruption from every direction.
 Izvolsky vehemently denounced the action and demanded an international conference on Bosnia.
 After decades of low-level activity, pan-Slavic forces inside Russia mobilized in opposition.
 Mass demonstrations broke out across the continent.
 Rome took advantage of the situation by reversing its friendship with Vienna.
 Berlin officials were surprised and appalled.
 The British were especially angry, denouncing the violation of an international agreement signed by both Austria and Britain.
 France denounced the scheme.
-Turkey was surprised by the unexpected development, but was quieted by the cash payment.
+The Ottomans were surprised by the unexpected development, but was quieted by the cash payment.
 By far the angriest reaction came from Serbia, which called for revenge, and began setting up secret guerrilla bands, plotting insurrection and other clandestine activities in the annexed Bosnia and its capital, Sarajevo.

 All across Europe the chief blame was placed on Berlin, not Vienna.
 Europeans feared the powerful German army and took the episode as proof of its expansionist intentions.
 Berlin now realized it stood alone, with Austria its only friend.
 It decided it would firmly support Austria despite doubts about the wisdom of annexing Bosnia; Berlin explicitly warned St Petersburg that continued demands for an international conference constituted a hostile action and increased the risk of war with Germany.
 Russia backed down.
 Thanks to the German intervention, Austria achieved short-term diplomatic success in taking control of Bosnia.
 In the long run, however, Germany and Austria both made too many enemies, as the battle lines of World War I started to harden.